Tyre Nichols protests: January 30

 In New Orleans more than 70 protestors gathered at Duncan Plaza and marched towards the city downtown.
 Local demonstrators who had lost loved ones as a result of U.S. police brutality also participated in the protest.
 Vigils and protests also took place in Albuquerque, Atlanta, Chicago, California State University, Long Beach, New York City (Queens), Norwalk, Connecticut, Pittsburgh, Providence, at the skatepark Nichols used to skate at in Sacramento, and Yonkers, New York.
 American University in Washington, D.C. held a virtual teach-in to discuss the incident featuring a panel of legal and public policy experts.

 February

 On February 1, the day of Tyre Nichols' funeral, a crowd of about 50 gathered in front of a Wegmans in Johnson City, New York.
 Protesters chanted "Justice for Tyre" and also protested another recent arrest by the neighboring City of Binghamton Police Department.
 Multiple people were arrested at the protest and more were pepper-sprayed by the police.
 Protests also occurred in Fort Myers, Florida and New Ulm, Minnesota.
 A vigil took place at San Francisco city hall.

 On February 4, a vigil for Nichols was held outside the Metro Courthouse in Nashville, Tennessee.
 The vigil, organized by the Black Nashville Assembly, honored Nichols, as well as Eric Allen, who was shot by a Mount Juliet officer in November 2022.

-On February 13, students in Memphis marched from Tennessee State University to Fisk University, both historically black universities in Nashville, chanting Tyre Nichols name.
+On February 13, students marched from Tennessee State University to Fisk University, both historically black universities in Nashville, chanting Tyre Nichols name.